CiscoDevNet/kinetic-efm-cpp-sdk/kinetic-efm-sdk-ubuntu-1404/README.md

 To build an example, just invoke `make` in the corresponding directory.

+To use the examples you need a running broker.
+As the requester example subscribes to paths from the responder example, you should start the responder example before starting the requester example.

 To start an example you have to supply the broker url by using the `-b` command line parameter:

     prompt> ./responder -b http://localhost:8080/conn

+In order to connect via HTTPS to a broker, you might need to enable self signed certificates by adding the following section to your `dslink.json` link configuration file:

+    "ssl": {
+      "self_signed_tls_certificate_allowed": true
+    }

+Then connect to a C++ Broker:

+    prompt> ./responder -b https://localhost:8463/conn --ssl-ca-file /opt/cisco/kinetic/cpp_broker/server.ca-bundle

 ## License